The visit to the theater is replaced by the small screen

 After some high-falutin' introductory remarks on the spirit of the Western and “the Western and American civilization” the author charts the history of the Western on TV from its first effective days in the late 1940s.
 By 1960, he says, 89.4 per cent of households had a TV and 6 million sets were being produced annually.
 The average household watched 5 hours and 22 minutes of TV per day.
 And Westerns were huge.
 Already by 1951 Westerns were viewed at least once a week in 66.3% of homes with children (the first TV Westerns were aimed at a juvenile market) and even in 39.2% of homes without children.
 By mid-decade the Western had almost taken over: in 1955 Westerns came fifth in the ratings of prime time popularity, behind variety, situation comedy music and “adventure” but ahead of quizzes and drama, but by 1956 Westerns were top, with an astonishing share of 41.

-The first programs were cut-down Hoppy movies, tailored to fit into an hour slot with commercials.
+The first shows were cut-down Hoppy movies, tailored to fit into an hour slot with commercials.
 Beginning locally in New York City and LA, his shows spread rapidly to NBC and nationwide exposure.
-For a sixteen-month period the program averaged a rating of 32.6 and reached over 4 million homes weekly, and according to the Nielsen ratings was the seventh most popular show on TV.
+For a sixteen-month period the series averaged a rating of 32.6 and reached over 4 million homes weekly, and according to the Nielsen ratings was the seventh most popular show on TV.

 Hopalong Cassidy was black & white in more ways than one.
 It operated in a binary moral world where children were encouraged to see only good and evil.
 Hoppy was a sarsaparilla-drinking patriot, a benign father figure who risked his own life (though not really as he was invincible) fighting for the rights of the good but weak and downtrodden.
 Of course he never dallied with girls.
 In fact in all his movies Hoppy only ever kissed someone once, and she was on her deathbed.
 It was an innocent world, encapsulated by the poem on the inner sleeve of a later Don McLean LP in which he said that